zindlerb/motif/dev_diary.md

 Next:
 - Settle open design Questions:
-  - Exactly how do abstracted children of a component work?
-(Prototype both worlds)
-  - How will text editing work?
+  - Q: How will text editing work?
 How will inline things like links or images work?
-We have no float here.... (could kinda punt on this)
+We have no float here....
+    - A: For now jst do content editable and not float.
+When trying to build layouts that merge the text and images then take notes.
+Will need link and bold
-  - How do I do the flexbox sizing?
+  - Q: How do I do the flexbox sizing?
+    - A: Do vanilla flex and iterate
 - Read through aparatus data model.
 List out pros and cons of archetecture
 - Do normalized and un normalized data model of data
 - Decide on redux vs. vanilla flux